 The 3 most common obstacles to meditation (and ways to overcome them)

 Obstacle #1: Not starting

-This is by far the most prevalent obstacle to meditation!
+This is one of the most prevalent obstacles to meditation.
 I recommend meditation to almost all of my clients.
 You would be amazed by the number of excuses I’ve heard for not starting.
 Here’s my favourite example:

 One client was the CFO of a major corporation.
 He was really stressed out, and had medical issues—he was overweight, he had high blood pressure, and most of his days were a misery.
 I suggested meditation.